hypo69/hypo/docs/gemini/consultant/ru/utils/xls.md

    :platform: Windows, Unix
    :synopsis: Converter for Excel (`xls`) to JSON and JSON to Excel (`xls`).

 This module provides functions to convert Excel files to JSON format, handle multiple sheets, and save JSON data back to Excel files.
 """

 import pandas as pd
 import json
-from typing import List, Dict, Union from pathlib import Path from src.logger import logger  # Import logger from src.utils.jjson import j_loads, j_loads_ns  # Import necessary functions
+from typing import List, Dict, Union from pathlib import Path import logging from src.logger import logger  # Import logger from src.logger from src.utils.jjson import j_loads, j_loads_ns

 def read_xls_as_dict(
     xls_file: str,
     json_file: str = None,
     sheet_name: Union[str, int] = None
 ) -> Union[Dict, List[Dict], bool]:
+    """
-    """Reads an Excel file and converts it to JSON.
+    Reads an Excel file and converts it to JSON.
 Optionally, converts a specific sheet and saves the result to a JSON file.
-    Handles errors gracefully.

     :param xls_file: Path to the Excel file.
-    :param json_file: Optional path to save the JSON output.
+    :param json_file: Path to save the JSON file (optional).
-    :param sheet_name: Optional sheet name to process.
+    :param sheet_name: Name or index of the sheet to process (optional).
     :raises FileNotFoundError: If the Excel file is not found.
-    :raises Exception: For other errors during processing.
+    :raises Exception: For other errors during file processing.
-    :return: A dictionary representing the Excel data (or False on error).
+    :returns: A dictionary containing the sheet data (or a list of dictionaries if sheet_name is specified) if successful; False otherwise.
     """
     try:
         xls_file_path = Path(xls_file)